jonhoo/rfcs/text/0000-alternative-execution-contexts.md

 cargo-fuzz where getting these flags right is hard.
 This too could be implemented as a custom test framework.

-A profiling framework may want to use this mode to instrument the binary in a certain way.
+A profiling framework (like [criterion]) may want to use this mode to instrument the binary in a certain way.
 We can already do this via proc macros, but having it hook through `cargo test` would be neat.

-Overall, it would be good to have a generic framework for post-build steps that can support use cases like `#[test]` (both the built-in one and quickcheck), `#[bench]` (both built in and custom ones like [criterion]), `examples`, and things like fuzzing.
-While we may not necessarily rewrite the built in test/bench/example infra in terms of the new framework, it should be possible to do so.

-The main two problems that we need to solve are:

- - Having a nice API for generating test binaries
- - Having good `cargo` integration so that custom tests are at the same level of integration as regular tests as far as build processes are concerned

  [cargo-fuzz]: https://github.com/rust-fuzz/cargo-fuzz
  [criterion]: https://github.com/japaric/criterion.rs